 Cost of healthcare in Taiwan

-The healthcare system in Taiwan is extremely advanced and low cost.
-In Taiwan, employers are legally required to subsidise the health insurance of their employees.
+The healthcare system in Taiwan is extremely advanced, and high-quality care comes at a low cost.
+If you’re an employee in Taiwan, your employer is legally required to subsidise your health insurance.
 Foreign employees will be placed on the National Health Insurance and receive the same benefits as Taiwanese locals.
-In this system, a small stipend is paid for access to Western doctors, Chinese doctors, hospitalisation, dentistry, prescription medicine and more.
+In this system, you’ll pay a small stipend to access doctors, hospitalisation, dentistry, prescription medicine, and more.

 Cost of living in Taiwan chart